Rendaw/merman-docs/Create-a-language-in-10-minutes.rst

     import sys
     import luxem

-    with open(sys.args[1], 'rb') as source:
+    with open(sys.argv[1], 'rb') as source:
         ast = luxem.load(source)

-luxem files are an array at the root level, so we'll make each element in the root array a statement.
+luxem files are an array at the root level, so we'll say each element in the root array is a statement.
 Each statement will be a typed value so we can easily identify what type of statement it is.
 We'll also need a ``dict`` to keep track of bound values.
 The source code will look roughly like

 .. code:: luxem

-    (bind) { name: x, value: (number) 4 },
+    (bind) { name: x, expression: (number) 4 },
-    (expression) { expression: (add) { left: (recall) x, right: (number) 7 } },
+    (add) { left: (recall) x, right: (number) 7 },
     (label) "All done!",

-Our basic execution strategy will be to loop through the root statements and depending on the type, bind, display a value, or display some text.
+Our basic execution strategy is to loop through the root statements and depending on the type, bind, display a value, or display some text.

 .. code-block:: python